langchain-ai/chat-langchain/MODIFY.md

 At a high level, the only LangChain specific part of the ingestion script are the three webpages which is scrapes for documents to add to the vector store.
 These links are:
 - LangSmith Documentation
-- LangChain.js API references
+- LangChain API references
-- LangChain.js Documentation
+- LangChain Documentation

 If all you would like to update is update which website(s) to scrape and ingest, you only need to modify/remove these functions: